-Sebum (oil) and its production also differ.
-After puberty, sebum production is greater in males than females, which is attributed to androgen secretions and accounts for why men have longer lasting acne.
+Sebum (oil) and its production also differ in both genders.
+After puberty, sebum production is greater in males than females, which is attributed to androgen secretions, which accounts for why men have longer-lasting acne.
+Though men have smaller oil-secreting sebaceous glands, they generally have oilier skin.

-Regardless of age, men also have a higher collagen density than women.
-Because collagen content is directly related to the signs of skin aging, it has been said a woman’s skin is about 15 years older than a man’s of the same age.
-However, men are less sun savvy than women, meaning they don’t use sunscreens, and could contribute to why the “15 year” skin age difference is not readily noticed.
-UV damage from the sun can add years to a man’s skin and negate the benefit of slowed intrinsic aging.
+Regardless of age, men have a higher collagen density than women.
+Lucky, right?
+Because collagen content is directly related to the signs of skin aging, it has been said a woman's skin is about 15 years older than a man's of the same age.
+However, men are less sun savvy than women, meaning they don't use sunscreens as much.
+This could help explain why the "15 year" skin age difference is not readily noticed.
+UV damage from the sun can add years to a man's skin and negate the benefit of slowed intrinsic aging.